muratk5n/thirdwave/en/README.md

 ---

-CNBC: "This Canadian company wants to build a train-plane ‘hybrid' that can go 620 miles per hour—take a look..
+CNBC: "This Canadian company wants to build a train-plane ‘hybrid' that can go 620 miles per hour..
 Toronto-based TransPod says FluxJet is "a hybrid between an aircraft and a train" that would be faster and cheaper to travel between cities than an airplane"

 ---